Reminiscing the Good Old Days

-Do you remember the Good Old Days when they weren't all that, ahem, old?
+Do you enjoy reminiscing the Good Old Days when they weren't all that — Ahem — old?
 If you're anything like me, you're probably wondering how the years could have passed by so quickly!
 Those Good Old Days don't seem all that old anymore.

 "I love everything that's old: old friends, old times, old manners, old books, old wine," says Mr. Hardcastle in Goldsmith's She Stoops to Conquer.
-Yes, I am sure that Hardcastle speaks for many of us, and I'm sure he loved old dessert recipes too.
+I am sure that Hardcastle speaks for many of us, and I'm sure he loved old dessert recipes too.